rizkysifaul/PyCon_ID_2020/README.md

 # PyCon_ID_2020
-This is a resources for my regular talks at PyCon ID 2020
+This is a project for PyCon ID 2020 as a Regular Talk, "Make your Data Application using The Easiest Framework, Streamlit" at Online, 15th November 2020.